iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 > As technology develop, it is nice not to have to go to a Drs.
 Office during Covid-19 pandemia.<br> :date: __2021-03-11 21:36:35__

 > Super easy thanks<br> :date: __2021-03-06 01:34:27__

-> So easy, knowledgeable, professional, caring and understanding.
-Quick, convenient and overall great experience.<br> :date: __2021-03-05 04:23:54__